-“The ongoing convergence of data and technology into every industry presents both significant opportunities and cybersecurity threats,” said Steve Charkoudian, co-chair of Goodwin’s Privacy + Cybersecurity practice.
+“The ongoing convergence of data and technology into every industry presents both significant opportunities and cybersecurity threats,” said Steve Charkoudian, co-chair of Goodwin’s Data, Privacy and Cybersecurity practice.
 “Goodwin’s focus on this convergence gives us a unique vantage point that has resulted in a long track record of helping companies develop data-driven solutions, realize value of data in tech transactions, and address cybersecurity threats globally, and we are thrilled to build on this strength with the addition of Boris.”

 For over a dozen years, Segalis has counseled clients on a range of data, privacy, and cybersecurity issues in the context of business and product strategy, compliance with privacy and cybersecurity requirements, technology transactions, breach preparedness and response, disputes and regulatory investigations, and legislative and regulatory strategy.
 He regularly advises clients on the development and implementation of data-driven products and services (including those involving machine learning and biometric data processing), cross-border data transfers, and third-party cyber risk management.
 Segalis also advises clients on handling cyber incidents affecting companies and users globally, and defends companies in U.S. state, federal, and foreign privacy and cybersecurity investigations.
 Segalis’ work on data and cyber issues in tech transactions has encompassed M&A, private equity, buyouts, public offerings, and bankruptcy.
 He advises clients across industries including financial services, fintech, insurtech, technology, big data and data brokerage, life sciences, cybersecurity, consumer product and services, e-commerce, media and entertainment, gaming, hospitality, transportation, proptech, government, and others.